zulip/zulip/docs/production/security-model.md

 ## Users and Bots

-* There are three types of users in a Zulip organization: Organization administrators, normal users, and bots.
-Administrators have the ability to deactivate and reactivate other human and bot users, delete streams, add/remove administrator privileges, as well as change configuration for the organization.
+* There are four types of users in a Zulip organization: Organization Administrators, Members (normal users), Guests, and Bots.

+* Administrators have the ability to deactivate and reactivate other human and bot users, delete streams, add/remove administrator privileges, as well as change configuration for the organization.

-* Being an organization administrator does not generally provide the ability to read other users' private messages or messages sent to private streams to which the administrator is not subscribed.
+  Being an organization administrator does not generally provide the ability to read other users' private messages or messages sent to private streams to which the administrator is not subscribed.
 There are two
   exceptions: